bennettslin/bycombo_app/FAREWELL_TO_ZILLOW.md

 Farewell to Zillow

 I wanted to express my gratitude for all that Zillow Group has done for me, as well as to reflect on how my time here fits into my overall life's journey.
-I found it difficult to explain a few things without providing additional context, so there's a bit of backstory here, which makes all of this a little more self-indulgent than I'd originally planned.
+I found that in order to explain some things, I needed to provide additional context.
+So there's a bit of backstory here, which makes all of this a little more self-indulgent than I'd originally planned.
 Sorry!
 I've labeled the various parts, so feel free to jump in anywhere.

 The rock band part

 I spent the first years of my adult life in the Bay Area, playing in a country punk band with friends.
 We weren't big by any means, but people we didn't know would know who we were.
 I'd walk into a party and overhear, "Hey, that's the Yearlings singer."
 I thought this was the most amazing feeling ever, and I wanted more of it!
-But weirdly, my friends didn't.
+For some reason, my friends didn't.
 So after years of going nowhere, I decided to strike out on my own.
-I would spend five years making a demo so epic, it was guaranteed to get noticed.
+The plan was to spend five years making a demo so epic, it was guaranteed to get noticed.

 It worked.
 The demo attracted some record labels.
 But they needed to see that I had a working band.
 And as I quickly found out, it's hard to get others to join when: they aren't your close friends; they didn't contribute to the demo themselves; and, the music is so complex that it's difficult to learn.
 I just couldn't keep a band together long enough, and the talks fizzled.
 (Fun fact: Right after Jagjaguwar gave up on us, they signed Bon Iver.)